| Barry MacDonnell's

 • How to create custom tab settings for number/letter/bullet outlines to restrict the settings to the outlines only

-• TabSet25 - a macro to quickly set tabs every 0.25" from either the top of the document, from the cursor location, or to the selection of text
+• TabSet25 - a macro to quickly set tabs every 0.25" from either the top of the document, from the cursor location, or to a selection of text

 • Using "Other Codes" [including hard tabs] in WordPerfect